Judy (girls' magazine)

 Judy was a British pre-teen and teen girl's magazine, primarily in comic book form.
 Judy was extant from 1960 to 1991.
 From 1991 to 1997 it was combined with another title in Mandy and Judy magazine.
 Judy was published by DC Thomson.

 Publication history

 Background

 DC Thomson had published its first girls' magazine, Bunty, in 1958.
 The success of this title led DC Thomson to publish Judy, which was also successful: between them, Bunty and Judy achieved a circulation of over one million.
 DC Thomson went on to publish other similar titles: Diana (published 1965–1976), Mandy (published 1967–1991), Debbie (published 1973–1983), and Suzy (published 1982–1987).

 By 1974, DC Thomson's girls' imprints had fallen off somewhat (Bunty, Judy, Mandy, and Debbie had a combined circulation of 750,000 that year) but remained the market leader.
-Whether in imitation or not, British girls' magazines of this era typically bore a single female given name as title; besides the DC Thomson titles, other magazines were Tracy, Nikki, Sandie, Diana, Sally, June, Tammy, Lindy, and Penny.
+Whether in imitation or not, British girls' magazines of this era typically bore a single female given name as title; besides the DC Thomson titles, other magazines were Tracy, Nikki, Sandie, Diana, Sally, June, Tammy, Lindy, Misty, and Penny.